 While these class sizes are what parents can expect in a typical classroom, with our additional teachers, specialists, interventionists, and innovative program teachers, our average student to teacher ratio is 18 to 1 or lower.

-Yes, Flagstaff Academy is subject to all federal and state laws under IDEA for special education services.
-Flagstaff Academy cooperatively manages all special education services with the St. Vrain Valley School District and is accountable to the District Board of Education regarding compliance with federal and state special education and disability laws.
+Flagstaff Academy Charter School is subject to all federal and state laws under IDEA for special education services.
+Flagstaff Academy will purchase all special education services from the St. Vrain Valley School District and will be accountable to the District Board of Education regarding compliance with federal and state special education and disability laws.

-The St. Vrain Valley School District ensures the provision of services required by the Individual Education Plans (IEPs), including but not limited to initial evaluations and re-evaluations, occupational therapy, physical therapy, speech therapy, audiology, low vision specialist services, autism specialist services, teacher of the deaf, paraprofessional services, sign interpreters, school psychology services, school health care services, and transportation services required by student IEPs.
+In conjunction with St. Vrain Valley School District, Flagstaff Academy provides services required by the Individual Education Plans (IEPs), including, but not limited to, initial evaluations and re-evaluations, occupational therapy, physical therapy, speech therapy, audiology, low vision specialist services, autism specialist services, teacher of the deaf, paraprofessional services, sign interpreters, school psychology services, school health care services, and transportation services required by student IEPs.

 Flagstaff Academy is committed to providing support for all students to reach their potential.
 Gifted and talented students are recognized by Flagstaff Academy as exceptional children who require special programming to reach their full potential (C.R.S.
 22-20-101 et seq.).
 Our curriculum is designed to meet the needs of gifted students; however, some may require special services.
 The students in the Gifted and Talented Program experience training in creativity, critical thinking, problem solving, and logic.

 Students may be nominated for the gifted and talented program at any grade level by teachers, counselors, and parents.
-All second grade students will be screened for GT services.
-Screening will be completed in the fall of each school year.
-Notification will go out to parents in advance of the screening dates.
+In the fall of every school year, all second grade students are screened for Gifted and Talented services.
+Parents are notified in advance of the screening dates.

 Flagstaff Academy is committed to providing a rigorous and innovative academic program in a supportive environment.
 Our curriculum, science and technology focus, and commitment to core values prepare our students to have the skills necessary to thrive in high school and college.
 As part of the St. Vrain Valley School District, students can choose to go to their feeder schools, or can open enroll in any of the excellent high school choices in the area.
 Flagstaff Academy is dedicated to developing leaders and thinkers with a lifelong love of learning, respect for their community and the world around them, and a solid academic foundation.

-We also participate in St. Vrain Valley School District sports programs for our Middle School students, which includes Girls Volleyball, Boys and Girls Basketball, and Co-ed Track and Field.
-Our sports teams play competitively with other SVVSD schools, and participate in all SVVSD-wide tournaments.
-To learn more, visit Middle School Athletics.
+In addition, Flagstaff Academy middle school students may participate after school sports including girls volleyball, boys and girls basketball, and co-ed track and field.
+Our sports teams play competitively against other SVVSD schools, and participate in all SVVSD-wide tournaments.
+To learn more, visit Middle School Sports.